 Wyoming Students Benefit from Rocky Mountain Power Foundation Grant

-The Rocky Mountain Power Foundation awarded $34,000 to the University of Wyoming during the past fiscal year for education and research programs, and for scholarships for entering freshmen from Wyoming communities.
+November 19, 2013 — The Rocky Mountain Power Foundation awarded $35,000 to the University of Wyoming Foundation during the past fiscal year for education and research programs, and for scholarships for entering freshmen from Wyoming communities.
+To date, Rocky Mountain Power and the Rocky Mountain Power Foundation have gifted a total of $769,386 to UW.

 “Rocky Mountain Power Foundation is pleased to help provide educational opportunities to young adults,” says Leslie Blythe, Rocky Mountain Power customer and community manager.
 “The success of Wyoming students is essential to ensuring our communities continue to thrive.
 College students represent a part of the future of Wyoming, and we’re investing in them by providing scholarships and program funding to the University of Wyoming.”

-The grant and additional funding support other campus programs as well, including the College of Engineering and Applied Science Senior Design Symposium, Environment and Natural Resources, UW Art Museum, UW Service, Leadership and Community Engagement; and the UW/Casper College Center, among others.
+In addition to the scholarships, the grant supports the following programs: College of Engineering and Applied Science Senior Design Symposium, Environment and Natural Resources, UW Art Museum, Service, Leadership and Community Engagement, and UW/Casper College Center.

-“The University of Wyoming is pleased to acknowledge the generous support of the Rocky Mountain Power Foundation on behalf of our students,” says Joanna Carter, director of Student Financial Aid.
-“We greatly appreciate the long-standing relationship we share with Rocky Mountain Power.
-We recognize many students have benefitted from the excellent support Rocky Mountain Power has provided to them to meet their educational goals at the University of Wyoming.
+“The University of Wyoming Foundation is pleased to acknowledge the generous support of the Rocky Mountain Power Foundation on behalf of our students,” says Joanna Carter, director of Student Financial Aid.
+“We greatly appreciate the long-standing relationship we share with Rocky Mountain Power and Rocky Mountain Power Foundation.
+We recognize many students have benefited from the excellent support the company and its foundation have provided to them to meet their educational goals at the University of Wyoming.
 We genuinely look forward to working with the Rocky Mountain Power Foundation to assist students in the future.”

 About the University of Wyoming Foundation